charbitz/High_Level_Synthesis/README.md

 ## Assignment 4

 ### Exercise 1:
-* Implement a given C++ function via High-Level Synthesis to hardware with some requirements:
+* Implement a given C++ function with High-Level Synthesis to hardware with some requirements:

 - The interface of the submodule will include two separate 16-bit memory interfaces.
 -  Operation at 500 MHz with 45nm technology.